3d-partons/partons/doc/markdown/partons_with_hyper-v.md

 - The `.ovf` file stores information about the machine settings (vCPUs, Memory, NIC etc.).
 The `.ovf` file is a .xml-file.
 You can launch the file in any browser/xml-parser.
 In our case this file will not be needed.

-- The `.vmdk` file is a disk image used by a VirtualBox and it has to be converted into a native Hyper-V diskimage (`.vhd` or `.vhdx`).
+- The `.vmdk` file is a disk image used by a VirtualBox and it has to be converted into a diskimage used by Hyper-V (`.vhd` or `.vhdx`).
-The VirtualBox provides continent tool to make neccesery conversion.
-Even though you are not goint to use VirtualBox later, it is good to install this softwere to make the conversion easily.
+The VirtualBox provides convenient tool to make necessary conversion.
+Even though you are not going to use VirtualBox later, it is good to install this software to make the conversion easily.
 After installing VirtualBox (see [this tutorial](@ref vm) for instruction), open the commandline and go to the directory where the `.vmdk` file is located and type:

 ~~~~~~~~~~~~~{.sh}
 "c:\Program Files\Oracle\VirtualBox\VBoxManage.exe" clonemedium --format vhd infile.vmdk outfile.vhd
 ~~~~~~~~~~~~~

-Change `infile.vmdk` into the file name of a diskimage that you obtain from extraction.
+Change `infile.vmdk` into the file name of the diskimage that you obtain from extraction.
 You can change `outfile.vhd` into more applicable name.

-If you installed the VirtualBox not in the default place, change `c:\Program Files\Oracle\VirtualBox\VBoxManage.exe` into the path to your `VBoxManage.exe` program.
+If you installed the VirtualBox not in the default place, change `c:\Program Files\Oracle\VirtualBox\VBoxManage.exe` into the path where your `VBoxManage.exe` program is.

-The more detailed instruction about conversion of Virtual Box file into Hyper-V file can be found on [this website](http://blog.worldofjani.com/?p=991).
+The more detailed instruction about conversion of Virtual Box files into Hyper-V native files can be found on [this website](http://blog.worldofjani.com/?p=991).

 # Running PARTONS {#Hyper-V_run}

 Now, open the Hyper-V Manager.
-Right-click on your computer name in the left panel of the Hyper-V and choose `New -> Virtual Machine…` .
+Right-click on your computer name in the left panel of the Hyper-V and choose `New -> Virtual Machine` .

 <img src="../images/Hyper-V_stepA.png" title="Create New Virtual Machine" width="80%"/>